vashihatej/NLP_Project/README.md

 }

 ## Overview :
-We have Replicated the original paper "Token Prediction as Implicit Classification to Identify LLM-Generated Text" for the CS678 Final project, classof Spring 2024
+We have Replicated the original paper "Token Prediction as Implicit Classification to Identify LLM-Generated Text" for the CS678 Final project, class of Spring 2024

 ## Requirement